-Prior to his promotion, Fitzgerald, 44, served two seasons as Pittsburgh’s director of player development.
+Prior to his promotion, Fitzgerald, 45, served two seasons as Pittsburgh’s director of player development.
 He was also named interim assistant coach for the Penguins on Feb.
-15, 2009 and helped coach the club to its third Stanley Cup championship four months later.
+15, 2009 and helped the club win its third Stanley Cup championship four months later.

-In his current role, Fitzgerald monitors Penguins prospects playing in college, junior hockey, Europe and with the club’s American Hockey League affiliate at Wilkes-Barre/Scranton.
-He advises general manager Ray Shero on personnel decisions.
+In his current role, Fitzgerald monitors Penguins’ prospects playing in college, junior hockey, Europe and with the club’s American Hockey League affiliate at Wilkes-Barre/Scranton.
+He advises GM Ray Shero on personnel decisions.

-The Massachusetts native was a first-round draft pick of the New York Islanders in 1986 and played 17 NHL seasons with the Islanders, Florida, Colorado, Nashville, Chicago, Toronto and Boston before retiring in 2006.
+The Massachusetts native was a first-round draft pick of the New York Islanders in 1986 and played 17 NHL seasons with New York, Florida, Colorado, Nashville, Chicago, Toronto and Boston before retiring in 2006.
 He scored 329 points (139G-190A) and registered 776 penalty minutes in 1,097 career games.
-He played in the Stanley Cup Final with Florida in 1996.
+He reached the Stanley Cup Final with Florida in 1996.

 Tom and his wife, Kerry, have four sons.
 His eldest son, Ryan, won the prestigious John Carlton Award as the most outstanding student-athlete in Eastern Massachusetts high school or junior hockey after scoring 17 goals and 36 points with the Valley Junior Warriors of the Eastern Junior Hockey League.
 Ryan was drafted by the Boston Bruins in the fourth round (120th overall) of the 2013 NHL Draft.